Aritra101/GitHub/README.md

 # GitHub
-This Repo Contains Notes about GitHub
+This Repository Contains Notes about GitHub